 But surrender can be something quite the opposite: a beginning.

-We live in a constantly changing world, a world that offers up unexpected experiences and events.
+We live in a constantly changing world that offers up unexpected experiences and events.
 Friends relocate.
 Adult children move away or move home again.
 A fun day on the slopes ends in a cast and a hospital bill.

 For some, not knowing what will happen after we open our eyes in the morning can be thrilling, but for many that uncertainty is unnerving.
 To wit, many try to control their lives by creating systems, lists, routines, rigid schedules—you name it—to impose a bit of order and combat the specter of the unexpected.